ericoporto/tap/README.md

 ## Test Anything Protocol - AGS Module

-The Module implements Test Anything Protocol for Adventure Game Studio.
+This Module implements Test Anything Protocol for Adventure Game Studio.
 You can read more on it here: [testanything.org](https://testanything.org/)

 An example test file output by this libary may look like: